 “By business, what do you mean exactly?”
 May crossed her arms.

 “Well.”
 Wish began to explain with a proud expression.
 “Given how you are here now!
 We should take this chance and revive this city!”

-“To be honest, I simply sensed I should.
+“Hm?
+I don't know, I sensed I should.
 Besides, seeing how frail security is here, I have decided to take over the police station.
-And now that I’ve taken care of a few bases here and there on the nearby towns from that organization of creepers, we can make it safe enough for people to return and revive this ghost city!”
+And now that I’ve taken care of a few bases here and there from that organization of creepers, we can make it safe enough for people to return and revive this ghost city!”

 “Before I give you my reply,” May raised her right hand while holding up three fingers.
 “I have three questions.”

 Wish sat down, she rested her arms on top of the table while staring intently at May.

 “What is it?”

 Caroline and Eri looked at each other.
 They didn’t feel like they would be of much help in this situation, so they had no choice but to sit quietly and see what May was up to.

 “First,” May lowered her middle finger.
 “Personally, what real reason would drive you to save the city?”